 Frequently Asked Questions

 Each O.A.T. itinerary is different and includes a mix of included tours, activities, and free time.
 You have the freedom to make your trip your own—whether that means participating in all activities and optional tours with your fellow travelers, or spending time exploring a destination independently.
-Your Trip Leader or Program Director will be available to offer suggestions based on your interests, as well as provide recommendations on restaurants, museums, local shops, and more.
+Your Trip Leader will be available to offer suggestions based on your interests, as well as provide recommendations on restaurants, museums, local shops, and more.

 Whether you purchase airfare through O.A.T. or arrange your own flight and our airport transfer, you will be met upon arrival at the airport by your Trip Leader or an O.A.T. representative who will help transport you to the hotel.
 For included meals, the group will dine together.
 You can choose to spend as much or as little time as you want with the group.
 Our solo travelers share that they always feel included in the small group and have made lifelong friends on their adventures with us.